tchughesiv/dockers/README.md

 * ```--pid=host``` - get access to host proccesses namespace
 * ```-e T=true``` - while specified with `--pid=host`, order nmon to collect `top` output with program arguments

+## Example

-Example of command to collect data from Docker-host:
+* To collect data from Docker-host to an ATSD:

 ```bash
 docker run \